TheWover/donut/README.md

 * v0.9 Beta: link when ready

 However, you may also clone and build the source yourself using the provided makefiles.
 Start a Microsoft Visual Studio Developer Command Prompt and `` cd `` to donut's directory.
+The Microsft (non-gcc) Makefile can be specified with ``` -f Makefile.msvc ```.
 The makefile provides the following commmands to build donut:

 ```
-nmake donut
+nmake donut -f Makefile.msvc
-nmake debug
+nmake debug -f Makefile.msvc
-nmake clean
+nmake clean -f Makefile.msvc
 ```

 ## As a Library